MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/retail-server-customer-consumer-api.md

 # required metadata

 title: Retail Server customer and consumer APIs
-description: This article provides an overview of the APIs that are available across various roles, and that can be used by various clients.
+description: This topic provides an overview of the APIs that are available across various roles, and that can be used by various clients.
 The focus is on customer-facing application clients and eCommerce clients.
 author: mugunthanm
 manager: AnnBe
 ms.topic: article